 - Please note: it may take a few minutes after registering the app with Microsoft's Azure Portal before LibCal will be able to communicate with it.

 - If you receive an App ID or Secret is incorrect error message, and you just registered the app with Microsoft, please wait several minutes and try again.

-- Appointments: all users (who have appointments enabled for their accounts) will have the option to sync their LibCal appointments with their Outlook calendars.
+- Appointments: all users (who have appointments activated for their accounts) will have the option to sync their LibCal appointments with their Outlook calendars.
 They can also sync their Outlook free/busy times to Libcal to prevent appointments during other meetings and events.

-- Spaces: Admin users will have the option to enable two-way sync between LibCal spaces and Exchange room resources.
+- Spaces: Admin users will have the option to activate two-way sync between LibCal spaces and Exchange room resources.
 This works by connecting each individual LibCal space to a corresponding room resource in your Exchange system.
 Once connected, the space's availability will be in sync regardless of whether it was booked via LibCal or via an Outlook calendar event.

 If you were previously using the password authentication method for Outlook/Exchange sync, those settings will remain active in LibCal until you connect using the OAuth 2 method.
-For example, if a user was syncing their appointments to Outlook/Exchange using password authentication and an Admin enables OAuth 2 sync for LibCal, that user's password authentication settings will remain active until they connect to OAuth 2 in their Appointments settings.
+For example, if a user was syncing their appointments to Outlook/Exchange using password authentication and an Admin activates OAuth 2 sync for LibCal, that user's password authentication settings will remain active until they connect to OAuth 2 in their Appointments settings.
 The same is true for spaces currently connected to your Exchange resources using password authentication, as well.